pinghsuanC/todoapp_react_and_golang/README.md

 - Goal is to get familiar with golang syntax and its code structure; later I'd like to use golang for personal website.
 - The backend will be "overly-complicated" and focus on extensibility

+# TODO：

+- goLang: read http and httptest package
+- connect react and go backend
+- transfer data from go to react
+- rightnow don't need to use server, local memory is fine

 # Setting up backend with go:

 1. command: `go mod init github.com/pinghsuanC/todoapp_react_and_golang/backend`